lmfit/uncertainties/doc/user_guide.rst

 Mathematical operations with uncertain Variables
 =====================================================

-Besides being able to apply basic mathematical operations to numbers with uncertainty, this package provides generalized versions of 40 of the the functions from the standard :mod:`math` *module*.
-These mathematical functions are found in the :mod:`uncertainties.umath`
+Besides being able to apply basic mathematical operations to uncertaintties Variables, this package provides generalized versions of 40 of the the functions from the standard :mod:`math` *module*.
+These mathematical functions are found in the :mod:`uncertainties.umath` module:
-module:

     >>> from uncertainties.umath import sin, exp, sqrt
     >>> x   = ufloat(0.2, 0.01)